 Step 3 - Alternatively, Connect SAA232 to PC via Serial Port

-If connecting to the SAA232 via a serial port on the PC, connect the PC serial port to the green 4-pin connector on the SAA232, as shown in Figure 1.A above.
+If connecting to the SAA232 via a serial port on the PC, connect the PC serial port to the green 4-pin connector on the SAA232, as shown in Figure 2.A above

-The wiring for a 4-pin terminal block or Phoenix Connector is shown in Figure 6 below.
+The wiring for a 4-pin terminal block or Phoenix Connector is shown in the figure below.

 Step 4 - Start SAARecorder